Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 If you are running behind a reverse proxy (Traefik/Caddy/nginx), the recommended fix is to not publish the app port at all:

-ports: from the app service80/443 and route to workflow-app:3000Permission issues with workspaces:
+ports: from the app service80/443 and route to the app service at app:3000 on the Docker networkPermission issues with workspaces:

 Fix volume permissions:

-docker compose exec app chown -R nextjs:nodejs /app/workspaces
+docker compose -f docker/docker-compose.yml exec app chown -R nextjs:nodejs /app/workspaces

 Build failures: